 To Life! has a wide variety of breast prostheses and breast forms and our fitters are knowledgeable in what each form has to offer.
 The fitters will help you find a prosthesis that's the proper shape, size, and weight for your lifestyle and your body.

 “Is it comfortable to wear a prosthesis?”

-Fit and comfort of a prosthesis is very individual.
+The fit and comfort of a prosthesis are very individual.
 The prosthesis is designed to mimic the weight of the existing breast and the existing breast can be surprisingly heavy.
 The industry has come a long way in offering silicone prostheses that are lighter weight and cooler.
 Our fitters can show you the latest in lightweight silicone prostheses.

 “How do I take care of my prosthesis?”

-Simply washing them with a mild soap, towel drying them and putting them in their box when they are not being worn is all the care and maintenance they need.
+Simply wash them with a mild soap, towel dry them, and put them in their box when they are not being worn is all the care and maintenance they need.

 “Will my insurance cover the cost of my prosthesis?”

 Insurance companies typically provide coverage for one prosthesis every two years for unilateral patients or two prostheses every two years for bilateral patients.
 Because of that two-year limit, it is very important to be sized correctly.
 If you are sized incorrectly, you will not be eligible to re-submit for the correctly sized prosthesis for two years.
 That is why we recommend waiting until all of your swelling has gone down.
-We patricipate with many of the main providers in the area, inlcuding CDPHP, Medicare, MVP, Blue Cross Blue shield of Northeastern NY and Empire Blue Cross.
-For more information on our insurance policy, please head HERE.
+We participate with many of the main providers in the area, including CDPHP, Medicare, MVP, Blue Cross Blue Shield of Northeastern NY, and Empire Blue Cross.
+For more information on our insurance policies and guidelines, please head HERE.